When does NIP transfer from fields to henselian expansions?: Separably closed residue fields

-As any algebraically closed valued field has NIP in $\mathcal{L}_\mathrm{ring}\cup \{\mathcal{O}\}$ and any valuation is henselian on an algebraically closed field, we cannot expect an analogue of Corollary \ref{nonsep} to hold for separably closed residue fields.
+As any separably closed valued field has NIP in $\mathcal{L}_\mathrm{ring}\cup \{\mathcal{O}\}$ and any valuation is henselian on a separably closed field, we cannot expect an analogue of Corollary \ref{nonsep} to hold for separably closed residue fields.
 We will instead focus on the following version of Question \ref{mainq}: \begin{Q} Let $K$ be NIP as a pure field and $v$ a henselian valuation on $K$ with $Kv$ separably closed.
 Is $(K,v)$ NIP in $\mathcal{L}_\mathrm{ring} \cup \{\mathcal{O}\}$? \end{Q}